react-native-community/directory/README.md

 - You want to submit a pull request to improve Native Directory.
 - You want to report a bug or make a suggestion.

+## How to add a library

+Add it to `react-native-libraries.json`.
+Send us a PR.

 ## Setup and run locally

 Prerequisites